Rgutierrez0501/Project_1/README.md

 Tech Stack: Javascript, Node.js, Express, PostgreSQL, React, CSS, HTML, Jest, Git

 To get started:
-Create a database following the instructions in the database textfile Add the employee data to your database
+Create a database following the instructions in the database textfile.
+Add the employee data to your database.
-In your IDE run 'nmp install' in the terminal for both the altFrontend and altBackend folders In the dbconnections.js file change the password to your database's password In the altBackend folder run 'npm index.js' in the terminal to start the server In the altFrontend folder run 'npm start' to start the React app in your web browser On the React app page press the login button and create an account or login with a google account Have fun using the application
+In your IDE run 'nmp install' in the terminal for both the altFrontend and altBackend folders.
+In the dbconnections.js file change the password to your database's password.
+In the altBackend folder run 'npm index.js' in the terminal to start the server.
+In the altFrontend folder run 'npm start' to start the React app in your web browser.
+On the React app page press the login button and create an account or login with a google account.
+Have fun using the application.

 Usage of the project is for displaying employee names and emails for authorized users for a company in any easy to use, accessible app

 Contributors:
-Matthew Kott
+Matthew Kott,
-Rosalinda Gutierrez
+Rosalinda Gutierrez,
-Kalvin McClure
+Kalvin McClure,
 Graham (add last name)